PreferredAI/cornac/docs/source/user/quickstart.rst

     # Load a sample dataset (e.g., MovieLens)
     ml_100k = cornac.datasets.movielens.load_feedback()

+In the above code, we define a variable ``ml_100k`` that loads the **MovieLens 100K dataset**.

+MovieLens is one of the many datasets available on Cornac for use.
+View the other datasets available  in :doc:`/api_ref/datasets`.

 2. Data Splitting
 ^^^^^^^^^^^^^^^^^

+We need to split the data into training and testing sets.
+A common way to do this is to do it based on a specified ratio (e.g., 80% training, 20% testing).

+A training set is used to train the model, while a testing set is used to evaluate the model's performance.

 .. code-block:: python

+    from cornac.eval_methods import RatioSplit

     # Split the data into training and testing sets
     rs = RatioSplit(data=ml_100k, test_size=0.2, rating_threshold=4.0, seed=123)

+In this example, we set various parameters for the ``RatioSplit`` object:

+- ``test_size=0.2`` to split the data into **80% training** and **20% testing**.

+- ``data=ml_100k`` to use the **MovieLens 100K dataset**.

+- ``rating_threshold=4.0`` to only consider ratings that are greater than or equal to 4.0 to be **positive ratings**.
+Everything else will be considered as something that the user dislikes.

+- ``seed=123`` to ensure that the results are **reproducible**.
+Setting a seed to a specific value will always produce the same results.

 3. Define Model
 ^^^^^^^^^^^^^^^

+We need to define a model to train and evaluate.
+In this example, we will be using the **Bayesian Personalized Ranking (BPR)** model.

 .. code-block:: python

     from cornac.models import BPR